teunbrand/ggplot-extension-club/README.md

 # ggplot-extension-club

 A repository as a [discussion place](https://github.com/teunbrand/ggplot-extension-club/discussions) for extending the ggplot2 R package.

+As a bit of background: some people have been meeting virtually every few months and discussing ggplot2 extension.

+{ggflowchart} Nov 4, 2023
+{ggeasy} Sept 2, 2023
+{ggsurvfit}   June 10, 2023
+{ggcirclepack} April 15, 2023
+Special Meeting: Wilke's Fundamentals of Data Visualization Jan 2022

+{ggtrace}
+{ggh4x} Aug 27, 2022
+{geomtextpath}
+{ggbump} April 9, 2022

-As a bit of background: some people have been meeting about once a month on Zoom and discussing extending ggplot2.
-This repository was created to accommodate some discussion outside those meetings.
-Feel free to participate in discussions!
+This repository will accommodate some discussion outside those meetings and coordination efforts.
+Feel free to participate in discussions and be in touch!

 ## Links: